Hourglass dolphin: Taxonomy

 The species was first named Delphinus cruciger by Quoy and Gaimard (1824) after their sighting in January 1820.
 Lesson and Garnot (1827) named another dolphin with two white patches on the sides Delphinus bivittatus.
 Throughout the 19th and early 20th centuries, scientists have given the hourglass dolphin various synonyms, including Phocoena crucigera (Philippi, 1893), Electra crucigera (Gray, 1871), and Lagenorhynchus clanculus (Gray, 1846; 1849; 1850; 1866).

-Though it was traditionally placed in the genus Lagenorhynchus, molecular analyses suggested that the species is more closely related to the right whale dolphins and dolphins of the genus Cephalorhynchus and it was suggested that it should be moved to a new genus Sagmatias.
-The taxonomic relationship with the genus Cephalorhynchus (which includes, among others, Hector's dolphin) is further supported by the similarity of the echolocation signals to the signals used by Cephalorhynchus-species.
-After further molecular analysis, in 2025 the species was reclassified into the genus Cephalorhynchus.
+Traditionally placed in the genus Lagenorhynchus, molecular analyses consistently supports that the species is more closely related to the subfamily Lissodelphininae (right whale dolphins and dolphins of the genus Cephalorhynchus).
+A revision of the Lagenorhynchus genus in 2025 transferred the hourglass dolphin, together with its sister-species, Peale's dolphin, to the genus Cephalorhynchus (which includes, among others, Hector's dolphin)., rather than moving it to the resurrected genus Sagmatias (together with three other Lagenorhynchus species), as some authors suggested.

-Population status
+Conservation status

 Sighting surveys were conducted in 1976–77 and 1987–88.
 Abundance was estimated to be 144,300 individuals, based on line transect sightings in January 1977 and January 1988 in northern Antarctic waters.
 While the population of the hourglass dolphins has slightly declined since 1988, they are not considered endangered.

-Conservation status

 The hourglass dolphin is covered by the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MOU).
 They are also listed in Appendix II of the Convention on International Trade in Endangered Species (CITES).
 Although they have not been studied extensively, there are no known major threats to hourglass dolphins, and the species is listed as Least Concern on the IUCN Red List.